Technology, eMed, - and Caring for Our Missionaries

 Now, every once in a while, eMed crashes.
 And when it does?
 Well, let’s just say we suddenly have some drama around here and a few prayers until it’s back up.

-As mission leaders, our goal is simple: to help our missionaries be happy, healthy, and successful as they grow into spiritual life long disciples of our Savior Jesus Christ. eMed is one of the tools that helps make that possible.
-Thank you for all those who developed eMed.
+As mission leaders, our goal is simple: to help our missionaries be happy, healthy, and successful as they grow spiritually into lifelong disciples of our Savior Jesus Christ. eMed is one of the tools that helps make that possible.
+Thank you to all those who developed eMed.

-Saturday we were able to attend the Temple with the Harmers and some friends of theirs who were being endowed and then sealed.
-Last night some of the seniors missionaries gathered to celebrate two birthdays at the Nates home.
-Elder Cawley’s and Elder Wilson’s.
+Saturday we were able to attend the temple with Elder and Sister Harmer (two of our senior missionaries) and some friends of theirs who were being endowed and then sealed.
+Last night some of the seniors missionaries gathered to celebrate two birthdays at the Nate’s home — Elder Cawley’s and Elder Wilson’s.
 It is always fun to get together with this group of people.
 Right now we have 15 senior couples serving missions here in the California Santa Rosa Mission.

 And here are two fun photos.
 The first one was taken one year ago in November.
-These 4 missionaries flew into Santa Rosa on a very rainy day.
-I remember well praying that the plane would land in Santa Rosa and not be deterred to Sacramento as it circled around for an hour because of the storm.
-We were happy when it landed here safe and sound.
+These four missionaries flew into Santa Rosa on a very rainy day.
+I remember well praying that the plane would land in Santa Rosa and not be deterred to Sacramento as it circled around for an hour because of a storm.
+We were happy when the plane landed here safe and sound.
 This second photo was taken a few weeks ago as these same four missionaries are all serving together in two companionships.
 I can’t believe it’s been a year!
-Tonight as I am typing this mission update it is raining pretty hard.
+Tonight as I am typing this mission update, it is raining pretty hard here in Santa Rosa.
 I think the rainy season has begun!
 Pull out those cute rain jackets!

 November 2024 Sisters Wright, Doner, Alusa, and Knotts - Santa Rosa Airpot